wastelandsurvivalguide/wastelandsurvivalguide.github.io/blog/2024-1-13-changelog.md

 - Moved RTC to this section.
 - Removed Another Interior, quality isn't consistent with the base game.
-- Moved GRA Uniques Relovated to this section.
+- Moved GRA Uniques Relocated to this section.
 - Removed player home mods, we decided to cut them all because just leaving the one we liked, Springvale Garage, seemed out of place.
-I feel like vanilla homes are enough anyway.
+We feel like vanilla homes are enough anyway.

 ### Overhauls

-- Removed and mods were incoporated into other parts of the guide.
+- Removed and mods were incorporated into other parts of the guide.